What is Cathflo Activase and how is it used?

 Long-term studies in animals have not been performed to evaluate the carcinogenic potential or the effect on fertility.
 Short-term studies that evaluated tumorigenicity of Alteplase and effect on tumor metastases were negative in rodents.
 Studies to determine mutagenicity (Ames test) and chromosomal aberration assays in human lymphocytes were negative at all concentrations tested.
 Cytotoxicity, as reflected by a decrease in mitotic index, was evidenced only after prolonged exposure at high concentrations exceeding those expected to be achieved with Cathflo Activase.

-Alteplase has been shown to have an embryocidal effect due to an increased postimplantation loss rate in rabbits when administered intravenously at doses approximately 100 times (3 mg/kg) the human dose for restoration of function to occluded CVADs.
-No maternal or fetal toxicity was evident at 33 times (1 mg/kg) the human dose for restoration of function to occluded CVADs in pregnant rats and rabbits dosed during the period of organogenesis.
+Alteplase has been shown to have an embryocidal effect due to an increased postimplantation loss rate in rabbits when administered intravenously during organogenesis at a dose (3 mg/kg) approximately 50 times human exposure (based on AUC) at the dose for restoration of function to occluded CVADs.
+No maternal or fetal toxicity was evident at a dose (1 mg/kg) approximately 16 times human exposure at the dose for restoration of function to occluded CVADs.

 It is not known whether Cathflo Activase is excreted in human milk.
 Because many drugs are excreted in human milk, caution should be exercised when Cathflo Activase is administered to a nursing woman.